 The amount of tax that you need to pay once you exceed the dividend allowance is connected to your Income Tax band.

-To ascertain your tax band, you need to take your general income (for example, your regular salary) and add this to your dividend income.
+To ascertain your tax band, you need to work out your total earnings for the year by adding your other sources of income (e.g. your regular salary) to your dividend income.

 Taxpayers in Scotland pay tax on dividends according to the regular UK tax bands, but Scottish Income Tax rates apply to all other sources of income.